-In the wild corners of Andalucia, Doñana National Park and Andujar Natural Park are the last remaining refuges of the rarest cat in the world, the critically endangered Iberian lynx.
+In the wild corners of Andalucia, Doñana National Park and Andújar Natural Park are the last remaining refuges of the rarest cat in the world, the critically endangered Iberian lynx.

-An expert at slipping through scrubby habitat unseen, the Iberian Lynx is the smallest of the world’s three lynx species.
+An expert at slipping through scrubby habitat unseen, the Iberian lynx is the smallest of the world’s three lynx species.
 One of the hardest European wild cats to see, this trip is designed to maximise the chances, as well as learn about its ecology and conservation.
 You will spend time enjoying the mammals and birds within two, quite different, Iberian lynx habitats, based in truly beautiful and typical local villages which add an extra magical experience to the journey.

-Overnight Hotel Los Pinos, Andujar
+Accommodation: Hotel Los Pinos, Andújar, 1-night

-Full day lynx, bird and mammal spotting in the Andujar Natural Park.
+Full day lynx, bird and mammal spotting in the Andújar Natural Park

 In this quiet and relatively unpopulated region, Spain’s wild animals thrive.
 As well as Iberian lynx, there are wolves, otters, wild boar, mouflon and red deer to be found.
 These mountains also hold a large population of griffon vulture, as well as good numbers of the rare black vulture and Spanish imperial eagle.